-The Academic Resource Center
+The Academic Resource Center:

 The mission of the Academic Resource Center (ARC) is to provide service and assistance to students in the development of skills necessary for effective performance in and positive adjustment to the learning environment.
-Graduate students have in particular received assistance with writing at the ARC.
+A graduate writing specialist is available for consultation.